jat255/delta-m-datalogger/README.md

 are not configured, then email sending will fail (but that part isn't critical, it will just log the failure and continue on).

+One potentially useful setting in the `.env` file is the `LOKI_ENDPOINT` value.
+If this is set to a Loki push API endpoint (see the example file for the expected format), the application will push logs to that endpoint so they can be viewed using Grafana, alongside the dashboards.

 ## Other required setup

 You'll need an InfluxDB (version 2.0+) server somewhere to receive the logged